branc116/brplot/README.md

   * This will require, I guess some kind of rework of input handling.
     * A structure will have to be introduced that stores two function pointers.
 One predicate and one action.
 Each frame call that predicate and if true call action.
   * I saw pull request on raylib for something like that.
 But Ray answered that he has to look at the API more closely.
-  * Maybe create something that does not depend on glfw and can be tested on headless servers.
-This would enable me to run those tests on github ci.
+  * ~~Maybe create something that does not depend on glfw and can be tested on headless servers.
+This would enable me to run those tests on github ci.~~
+    * Implemented this.
+On it's own this feature is usefull, already found 1 double free.
+    * This is more or less now fuzz testing.
+I like it.